explaingit

 USE CASE 1

-Set up a private mesh network for your home lab without sending device data to Tailscale's servers.
+Connect all your home lab devices into a private mesh network you fully control, without sending device metadata to Tailscale's servers.

 USE CASE 2